-Our Second Amended and Restated Articles of Incorporation provides for two classes of common stock.
-Except as otherwise required by the NRS, each holder of Class A common stock is entitled to ten (10) votes in respect of each share of Class A common stock held by him, her, or it of record on the books of the Company, and each holder of Class B common stock is entitled to one (1) vote in respect of each share of Class B common stock held by him, her, or it of record on the books of the Company, in connection with the election of directors and on all matters submitted to a vote of stockholders of the Company.
-Each share of Class A common stock is convertible into one share of Class B common stock at any time at the option of the holder, but Class B common stock shall not be convertible into Class A common stock under any circumstances.
+Except as otherwise required by Nevada Revised Statutes ("NRS"), each holder of Class A Common Stock is entitled to ten (10) votes in respect of each share of Class A Common Stock held by him, her, or it of record on the books of the Company, and each holder of Class B Common Stock is entitled to one (1) vote in respect of each share of Class B Common Stock held by him, her, or it of record on the books of the Company, in connection with the election of directors and on all matters submitted to a vote of stockholders of the Company.
+Each share of Class A Common Stock is convertible into one share of Class B Common Stock at any time at the option of the holder, but Class B Common Stock shall not be convertible into Class A Common Stock under any circumstances.
 Holders of our common stock do not have preemptive, subscription, or redemption rights.